ADVANTICS/documentation/charge-controllers/README.md

 * [Additional resources](#additional-resources)

 If you feel confident in your knowledge of this type of products, you can move to the next chapters.<br>
-If you have already received your charge controller, the [Quick Start](#quick_start) chapter will help you getting your brand new charge controller running.
+If you have already received your charge controller, the [Quick Start](charge-controllers/quick_start.md) chapter will help you getting your brand new charge controller running.
-If you are facing issues that the technical manual does not address while developing on your charge controller, please check [Common Issues](#common_issues).
+If you are facing issues that the technical manual does not address while developing on your charge controller, please check [Common Issues](charge-controllers/common_issues.md)).
 There are recurrent mistakes that can happen when developing a charging system, and there are good chances that you issue is already covered there.

 ## Products